spysir/Synapse-Docker-Compose/README.md

    - Update public_baseurl to matrix.yourdomain.tld (Remember to remove the comment #)
    - Uncomment serve_server_wellknown to enable it and configure https://yourdoman.tld/.well-known/matrix/server for federation
    - Change `pepper` in your password config.
 Uncomment the setting to enable it.
+   - Change the default database from SQLite to PostgreSQL
    - Configure the mail credentials if you have a mail server
    - Enable `encryption_enabled_by_default_for_room_type` by default
    - Enable redis.
 Put `redis` as the host instead of `localhost`.